nash911/invoiceqa_landingpage/README.md

 - **Modern Frontend**: Built with Next.js 14+ (App Router) and TypeScript.
 - **Premium Design**: Styled with Tailwind CSS and shadcn/ui for a premium, conversion-focused look.
 - **Dark Mode**: System-based theme with a manual toggle.
-- **Lead Capture**: Secure HTTPS Cloud Function endpoint for capturing leads.
+- **Lead Capture**: Serverless Next.js API route that stores submissions in Supabase.
 - **Database**: Uses Supabase for lead storage, accessed securely from the backend.
 - **Analytics**: Integrated with Microsoft Clarity for user behavior insights.
-- **Hosting**: Deployed on Firebase Hosting with seamless Next.js integration.
+- **Hosting**: Optimized for Vercel deployments with edge caching.
 - **Developer Experience**: Includes ESLint, Prettier, and type-checking for code quality.

 ## Project Structure